What is cartilage piercing?

 - Infections caused due to a cartilage piercing entails severe redness, swelling, development of bumps or keloids and discharge of fluids such as pus from the piercing.

-- Most often people find it difficult to sleep after a cartilage piercing is made until the wound has healed completely.
+- Most often people find it difficult to sleep after this type of piercing is made until the wound has healed completely.
 It is painful and uncomfortable.

 - People may also have a bacterial infection known as Pseudomonas, the person then has to be hospitalized and given intravenous medication, as they are generally resistant to antibiotics.